 Policies and Planning

-The Agricultural Land Commission (ALC) is mandated to encourage others, including the provincial government and its agents, to take the interests of the Agricultural Land Reserve (ALR) and agriculture into account when generating new policies, participating in land use planning initiatives, changing legislation and regulation, and planning for future developments.
+The Agricultural Land Commission (ALC) is mandated to encourage local governments, First Nations, and the provincial government and its agents, to take the interests of the Agricultural Land Reserve (ALR) and agriculture into account when developing or updating policies, plans, bylaws, laws, and regulation.

 As part of the Ministry of Agriculture (the “Ministry”) Strengthening Farming program, the ALC and the Ministry have formed Agri-Teams to provide assistance to local governments with land in the ALR.
 More information regarding Agri-Teams can be found on the Ministry’s Support for Local Governments Planning for Agriculture webpage.

 Memorandum of Understanding – Ministry of Energy, Mines, and Low Carbon Innovation